RuiZhang2Penn/VisualHunter/README.md

 # VisualHunter
-I learned so much in this project, a twitch+ recommendation system
+I learned so much in this project, a twitch+ recommendation system, a Personalized Twitch Resources Recommendation

 ● Built a full-stack web application for user to search Twitch resources (stream/video/clip) and get recommendations